mwcoleman/mwcoleman.github.io/_posts/2022-01-06-pretraining-multimodal-transformers-in-lightning.md

 ### Overview

 Self supervised pretraining of transformers is a default component to training strong performing vision and language models.
+Research typically follows the following setup:

 There have been many approaches using a variety of pretext tasks (i.e. the method to supervise the model using an unlabelled dataset) and I was curious how, holding everything else constant, these pretext tasks compared on a baseline model.

 VisualBert was chosen as the baseline model as it is a simple achitecture with decent performance, and there is a huggingface implementation.